drajcok/egg-voter/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `npm run backend` for the backend server.
-(On Windows use `./node_modules/nodemon/bin/nodemon.js server.js`) The Angular dev server will send all /api requests to the express server running on port 3000.
+(On Windows, in a bash shell use `$ ./node_modules/nodemon/bin/nodemon.js server.js`) The Angular dev server will send all /api requests to the express server running on port 3000.
 Nodemon watches the server.js file and reloads the server on changes.

 ## Code scaffolding